 However, large-scale studies on the genetics of sensitivity do not indicate gender differences.
 Men may be more likely to try to suppress their sensitivity due to cultural and societal norms.

-4. Being highly sensitive has many advantages
+4. Being a highly sensitive person has many advantages

 Highly sensitive people tend to have heightened perception and deeper processing.
 This is because they tend to process information deeply, which can make them great listeners and collaborators.

 Highly sensitive people tend to have a well-developed understanding of relationships due to a more remarkable aptitude for identifying the emotional cues and states of others.

 They also tend to be keenly aware of subtleties and hidden patterns, making connections that others may not.
 They also have a deep appreciation for beauty.
 This makes them good counselors, artists, advisors, scientists, coaches, healers, and teachers.

 5. Being a highly sensitive person correlates with certain personality traits